KerviRamos/Git-VCS-Resources/README.md

 # GIT - Version Control System
 Git is a "content addressable filesystem" with a version control interface.
 Git is primarily known for allowing its users to collaborate in large projects and keep track of any files.
-This page will walk through the GIT's data model and summarize the commands available in git.
+This page will walk through the Git's data model and summarize the commands available in git.

 ### Summary of resources
 The following resources can be found in this repository folder structure